Nathan-Nesbitt/G2T/Notes/04 CSS_G2T_NN.md

 ```

 #### (Parent) Aligning Items Horizontally
-With flexbox if we want to have the children of some element to have a cetain horizontal layout, for example if we want them all to be spaced evenly to fill the entire parent, we can specify this using `justify-content`:
+With flexbox if we want to have the children of some element to have a certain horizontal layout, for example if we want them all to be spaced evenly to fill the entire parent, we can specify this using `justify-content`:

 ```
 .container {